isabellacpmelo/naruto-game/README.md

 <a href="https://naruto-running-game.netlify.app/#/">Click here to access the website</a>

 ## About the project
-Racing game with Naruto based on T-Rex Gmae
+Naruto's racing game, based on T-Rex Game.

 ### Screen Overview